 [Remember, he can't appeal to practice to help him decide since, on his own admission, all he has available to him are images of practice and images of the results of practice, and he doesn't as yet know whether or not such images are reliable.
-Nor can he appeal to the common understanding of ordinary folk, 'commonsense', past experience, past practice, or science, since, once again, all he has, even here, are images of ordinary folk and what they do or do not believe, and images of past practice, experience, 'commonsense', and the results of scientific research.
+Nor can he appeal to the common understanding of ordinary folk, 'commonsense', past experience, past practice, or even science, since, once again, all he has, even here, are images of ordinary folk and what they do or do not believe, and images of past practice, experience, 'commonsense', and the results of scientific research.
 One as-yet-to-be-shown-reliable-image can hardly turn another image into a reliable image.]

-(d) Does this mean that Lenin was a closet solipsist?
+(d) Does this mean that Lenin was in fact a closet solipsist?